jvickers123/sei-project-one-pac-man/README.md

 I spent the day cleaning up the project and removing console.logs

 I also added a typewriter style animation to the loading screen.
 This involved getting the text from the DOM and saving it to an array of each thing that needed to be animated.
-The function then made the innerHTML equal to an empty string and then added each letter individually using a `setTimeout()`.
+The function then made the innerHTML equal to an empty string and added each letter individually using a `setTimeout()`.
 It would then move to the next item in the array.
 In order to use the same function for animation on the next page.
 I inserted empty strings into the array of text to be animated and made it so the function stopped when it reached an empty string.
 This prevented the function from attempting to animate text that had not yet been made visible.

 ![code-to-animate-text](https://i.imgur.com/gM0RU1b.png)